AztecProtocol/aztec-packages/docs/docs/developers/contracts/deploying_contracts/how_to_deploy_contract.md

 # Deploying contracts

-Once you have [compiled](./compiling.md) your contracts you can proceed to deploying them using the aztec-cli or using aztec.js which is a Typescript client to interact with the sandbox.
+Once you have [compiled](../compiling_contracts/how_to_compile_contract.md) your contracts you can proceed to deploying them using the aztec-cli or using aztec.js which is a Typescript client to interact with the sandbox.

 ## Prerequisites

-- `aztec-cli` and `aztec-nargo` installed (go to [Sandbox and CLI section](../sandbox/main.md) for installation instructions)
+- `aztec-cli` and `aztec-nargo` installed (go to [Sandbox and CLI section](../../sandbox/main.md) for installation instructions)
-- contract artifacts ready (go to [Compiling contracts section](./compiling.md) for instructions on how to compile contracts)
+- contract artifacts ready (go to [How to Compile Contract](../compiling_contracts/how_to_compile_contract.md) for instructions on how to compile contracts)
-- Aztec Sandbox running (go to [Sandbox section](../getting_started/quickstart.md) for instructions on how to install and run the sandbox)
+- Aztec Sandbox running (go to [Sandbox section](../../getting_started/quickstart.md) for instructions on how to install and run the sandbox)

 ## Deploy